pcdenant/Agile-AI-Custom-Prompts/Requierement Readiness AI Peer Review.md

 Then, assign a Readiness Score (1–10).
 If ≥5 → “✅ Ready for Refinement”
 If <5 → “❌ Need More Information Before Refinement”
+Create a table with Unclear Items and its relevant examples to fix them
 ```